 Those who endure hardship may recognize that they are, for example, a lot tougher than they thought.
 Many who have faced adversity, such as the actor Christopher Reeve, have told us that it was through personal suffering that they discovered who they were and how beautiful (and fragile) life is.
-Someone who has gone through hell will likely not be overly upset with a sore tooth, because he or she has gained perspective.
+Someone who has gone through hell will likely not be overly upset with a sore tooth, because they’ve gained perspective.

 Clients at SCHC have told us of the different ways that they have made sense of their suffering.
-Several clients looked back at their lives in active addiction and concluded that it was necessary for them to have gone through this suffering in order to prepare them for their new, clean and sober lives.
+Several clients looked back at their lives in active addiction and concluded that it was necessary for them to have gone through this suffering in order to prepare them for their new sober lives.

 Viktor Frankl stressed that each human being has a choice of how to respond to suffering.
 Some, for example, position themselves as victims.
 Sadly, these people allow themselves to become overwhelmed by suffering.
 But others dig deep inside themselves and develop courage, endurance, caring for others, and other qualities, which Frankl described as the “defiant human spirit.”

 Many people fear the possible suffering they will experience in the future.

 We hope it’s obvious to you during this series of online programs, that it is impossible to eliminate suffering.
 The key to dealing with suffering is not to eliminate it, but to transcend it.
 Rise above suffering.